 The wood pallet is currently the default device used for transporting used lead acid batteries (ULAB) in Australia.
-It has become the default standard for several reasons, including its low cost, widespread availability and because many used battery recycling facilities have a stated preference for receiving the batteries delivered on wood pallets.
+It has become the default standard for several reasons, including its low cost, widespread availability and because many used lead acid battery recycling facilities have a stated preference for receiving the batteries delivered on wood pallets.
 The wood pallet however has several significant drawbacks when used for transporting ULABs, these include;

 - Acid leaks during storage and transportation are not contained posing several threats to human health and the environment.
 The sulfuric acid electrolyte contains high lead levels and other toxic heavy metals.
 Lead is one of the most toxic substances to human health with the World Health Organisation currently suggesting there are no known levels of lead exposure that are considered safe.
 The acidic electrolyte can also result in burn injuries, damage to property and the environment.